-The FY24 Budget was prepared with an emphasis on prioritizing current service levels.
+The FY25 Budget was prepared with an emphasis on prioritizing current service levels.
 Smith County will continue its effort to align the demands with the resources available.
-The cost of unfunded mandates creates a special hardship on the county budget to meet the demands of certain programs
+The cost of unfunded mandates creates a special hardship on the county budget to meet the demands of certain programs while adhering to the funds that are available to support the need.
+Although the county is mandated by the state to provide sufficient funding in certain areas, we continue to look for more efficient ways to deal with these matters.

-WORKFORCE - For FY24, our employee headcount will increase from 905 to 916.
-The FY24 Adopted Budget also includes a realignment of support salaries in limited areas as discussed earlier in the message and a 5% cost of living adjustment for other county personnel.
+WORKFORCE - For FY25, our employee headcount will increase from 916 to 930.
+The FY25 Adopted Budget also includes a 2.5% cost of living adjustment for county personnel.
 The County will continue "Striving for Excellence" and doing things right the first time, so that citizens, employees, and the budget are not negatively impacted by the need for repeat or do-over work.
 In this fiscal year, the Commissioners Court is dedicated to supporting all departments and employees in their efforts to reduce backlog, increase efficiency and retain a hard-working and competent workforce.

-FRINGE BENEFITS - Fringe benefits have increased for FY24 due to the approved salary increases and additional employees.
+FRINGE BENEFITS - Fringe benefits have increased for FY25 due to the approved salary increases and additional employees.
 Smith County maintains a partially self-insured health insurance program for employees and qualified retirees, and the County's health insurance fund balance remains strong because of changes made in the past few fiscal years.
-The premiums will remain the same for FY24 largely due to the measures taken to closely examine costs and consider varying avenues of saving.

-CAPITAL IMPROVEMENT PLAN -Smith County first adopted a Five Year Capital Improvement Plan in 2011 as a step in planning for facilities and infrastructure needs in future years.
-The plan receives an annual update and the FY24 Budget continues as a funding source for approved projects.
+CAPITAL IMPROVEMENT PLAN -Smith County first adopted a Five-Year Capital Improvement Plan in 2011 as a step in planning for facilities and infrastructure needs in future years.
+The plan receives an annual update and the FY25 Budget continues as a funding source for approved projects.
 This is a payas-you go plan that is funded through the dedication of 1 cent per year from the property tax rate.